cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CERES SPECIFICATIONS AMOA-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* In a team integrated into CNES
+* As part of a team integrated into CNES
 * CERES: 1st instantiation of the ISIS product line